Projects for the Dedicated Research Fellow Track

 Status: Open

 Claudia Allende Santa Cruz, Assistant Professor of Economics, is hiring one research fellow.
-This is a predoctoral fellow will work on ongoing research projects involving the empirical evaluation and design of policies for changing marketplaces.
+This predoctoral fellow will work on ongoing research projects involving the empirical evaluation and design of policies for changing marketplaces.
 Possible project topics include platform design for school choice, procurement processes for pharmaceuticals, and will likely involve empirical work to develop and analyze new data from large-scale ongoing experiments.
 The fellow will be expected to contribute to the different aspects of empirical work involved in the project, including data management, munging, visualization, simulation and basic econometrics.
 Pending interest, there will be ample opportunity to learn and apply more advanced computational techniques as well as economic theory.
 The fellow can also expect to work in a team setting, in which they will get to collaborate with and learn from faculty members and older students/fellows.

 Requirements